 First, one of the main goals of marketing is to generate sales.
 And isn’t that what’s needed the most during an economic downturn?
 Rather than focus on laying off staff, how about looking over all marketing personnel with a fresh eye to make sure that everyone is focused on sales and ROI.
 Examine marketing spend and delay or eliminate items that aren’t directly related to the main goal.
 Is that sponsorship of the golf tournament really necessary?
 Do we really need that large a tradeshow booth, or could we live with a hospitality suite and divert the saved budget towards a direct mail campaign?

 Second, since your competitors will most likely be cutting back their marketing spend, you may find marketing costs lower during a recession.
-Magazines and web sites may be more willing to bargain and offer you some hot deals on placement and packages since their sales people will be hurting.
+Advertisers may be more willing to bargain and offer you some hot deals on placements and packages since their sales will be hurting.
 Negotiate hard, and even look to lock up some long-term packages that might carry over even after the economy rebounds.
 In other words, be the company that buys the Christmas tree in January.
 Or as Warren Buffett puts it, “be fearful when others are greedy, and greedy when others are fearful”.

 Third, sometimes the way to succeed is to zig when everyone else is zagging.
 When will a better opportunity come to hit your prospects harder than when your competitors are cutting back their advertising, marketing or public relations?
 I say use this against your competition.
 Take this opportunity to blitz the market, and watch your momentum carry over into the good times.

-If done correctly, you can make wine out of water by spending judiciously but aggressively during a recession.
+If done correctly, you can make lemonade out of lemons by spending judiciously but aggressively during a recession.
 Then, when the economy inevitably swings back to growth mode, you will be ready to shoot out of the gates